nalpako2027/telco_customer_churn_prediction_simulation/README.md

    jupyter notebook
    ```

+## Attribution
-NOTE: If you use this project in research, publications, presentations, or other work, please cite or acknowledge:
+If you use this project in research, publications, presentations, or other work, please cite or acknowledge:

 Orhan Kaplan
 Telco Customer Churn Analysis & Predictive Modeling Pipeline